stellarwp/pup/docs/commands.md

 Packages your project into a zip file with the passed in version number.

 This command uses the provided version number and builds a zip file with the appropriate name.
-While packaging, this command will exclude any file or directory declared in `.distignore`, in `pup`'s own `.distignore-defaults` file, or as `export-ignore` within `.gitattributes`.
+You can adjust what files get included and excluded from zipping in a couple of ways by adding files to your project:

+* `.distinclude` - Any file pattern included here will cause files/directories matching that pattern to be included. **Note:** This file will supersede any exclusions.
+* `.distignore` - Any file pattern included here will cause files/directories matching that pattern to be excluded.
+* `.gitattributes` - Any file pattern with `export-ignore` after it will be treated similar to files within `.distignore`.

+By default, `pup` will use its own `.distignore-defaults` file to exclude a number of common patterns.
+You can turn the default exclusion rules off by adding `"zip_use_default_ignore": false` to your `.puprc` file.

 The zip that is generated will be placed in your project's root directory.